swiftlang/swift/docs/CppInteroperability/ExperimentalExceptionBridging.md

 requirement.
 The importer needs C++ interoperability to reconstruct the exception adapters and their throwing function types from serialized bodies, including when a module exposes only Swift types in its public API.

+## Strict import policy

+`-cxx-exception-mode=strict` opts a compilation into importing supported C++ functions as throwing whenever their exception specification permits exceptions.
+It requires C++ interoperability and `CxxExceptionBridging`.
+The default, `-cxx-exception-mode=annotated`, keeps the annotation-based behavior above.
+`SWIFT_THROWS` continues to take precedence over a nonthrowing exception specification in either mode.

+The importer asks Clang to resolve exception specifications, including conditional `noexcept` and implicitly computed specifications.
+A proven nonthrowing function retains a nonthrowing Swift type.
+Other functions either receive a throwing facade or become unavailable if their declaration or signature is not supported.
+Declarations with C language linkage retain their existing import rules.

+This prototype omits all imported default arguments in strict mode.
+A default argument is evaluated by the caller, so even a `noexcept` function can have a throwing default expression.
+Supply the argument explicitly.
+Potentially throwing C++ callable values in function signatures, globals, and fields are also unavailable, because Swift C function pointers cannot carry an error result.
+Function pointers with a resolved nonthrowing specification remain usable.
+Synthesized zero, memberwise, and union-field initializers are unavailable unless their generated argument and result transfers are nonthrowing.
+This check covers both the enclosing value and the supplied fields; a union's own copy constructor does not determine whether copying a particular field can throw.
+Other implicit copies, moves, destructors, and retain/release operations still have the limits described above.

+Strict mode imports the raw Clang standard library through the existing `import CxxStdlib` spelling.
+It omits the Swift `CxxStdlib` overlay, whose APIs and conformances currently assume nonthrowing C++ calls.
+The `Cxx` support module remains available.
+Synthesized properties and protocol conformances that require nonthrowing operations are omitted when their C++ implementation can throw.
+The `std::function` initializer that accepts a Swift closure is also unavailable until its internal C++ construction can propagate errors.

+Exception policy is recorded in binary modules and textual interfaces and participates in dependency scanning and interface cache keys.
+Swift modules built with different C++ exception policies cannot be mixed.
+Modules compiled without C++ interoperability and the policy-independent `Cxx` support module can be used in either mode.
+Disabling the usual C++ import requirement does not remove the exception policy from a module.